Dobrošte

-Dobrošte (Macedonian: Доброште, Dobrosht) is a village situated in the northeastern side of Tetovo, North Macedonia, within the 15-km of road along the Tetovo - Globocica highway.
+Dobrošte (Macedonian: Доброште, Dobrosht) is a village 15 km northeast of Tetovo, North Macedonia, along the highway from Tetovo to Globocica.
 Under the new territorial division, Dobroste was moved from the Tetovo municipality to the new municipality of Tearce.

 History

+Prior to Ottoman rule, the population of Dobrošte consisted of Albanian Catholics, as there were four Albanian Catholic churches in the village in addition to Christian graves with Albanian inscriptions.
+Due to Ottoman influence, most of the Albanians converted to Islam.

 In 1453, Dobroste consisted of 48 families according to Turkish-Ottoman data.

-15 years later, the village consisted of 90 families.
-Prior to Ottoman rule, the population of Dobrošte consisted of Albanian Catholics, as there were 4 Albanian Catholic churches in the village in addition to Christian graves with Albanian inscriptions.
-Due to Ottoman influence, most of the Albanians converted to Islam.
+Dobrošte is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 160 Christian households, 10 bachelors and 21 widows.

 In World War II, 71 people were killed by the Yugoslav Partisans.